 Pate offers the only CARF-accredited Post Acute Stroke Specialty Program in North Texas.
 Designed for patients who need brain injury programs that focus on the unique challenges posed by stroke, the program’s goal is helping people regain the highest independence level possible.
 We offer family support and education, adaptations for home and work environments if needed, and a driver rehabilitation program for all medically qualified patients.

 Pate Rehabilitation provides the same specialized care and support in Spanish as we do in English.
-Spanish-speaking therapists and caregivers work with each patient and family to develop a personalized plan for better results.
+Spanish-speaking therapists and caregivers work with each patient and family to develop personalized brain injury programs and tailored plans for better results.
 This includes therapies conducted in Spanish-speaking environments, enabling patients to practice these skills in their own cultural communities.
 Our research includes ongoing clinical studies that focus on improving rehabilitation results specifically for diverse groups including Spanish speakers.
 Read More

 Types of Therapy